nwnxee/unified/README.md

 ## How do I use it?

 First of all, you need to get the NWNX binaries.
 If you want to compile the binaries yourself, refer to the compiling section below.
-Otherwise, you can download the binaries by clicking on the [Releases](https://github.com/nwnxee/unified/releases) tab at the top of the GitHub repository page.
+Otherwise, you can download the binaries by clicking on the [Releases](https://github.com/nwnxee/unified/releases) header to the right of the GitHub repository page.

 ## Integrating NWNX:EE into your module